 Since joining PMB, Charles has worked on a number of capital advisory projects, as well as forming part of the PMB Invest fund team.
 He graduated from the University of Exeter.

-Charles is an avid sports fan and art lover; often trying to ease his frustrations from the golf course or tennis court by drifting around exhibitions.
+Charles is an avid sports fan and art lover; often trying to ease his frustrations from the golf course by drifting around exhibitions.
 Sadly, he’s also a season ticket holder at Chelsea FC.

 Vikram joined PMB as an advisor in 2019, bringing with him a wealth of experience from a long-standing career.